onceupon/Bash-Oneliner/README.md

 $-   :current options set for the shell.
 $$   :pid of the current shell (not subshell).
 $!   :is the PID of the most recent background command.
-$_   :last of parameterers of recent command.
+$_   :last argument of the previously executed command, or the path of the bash script.

 $DESKTOP_SESSION     current display manager
 $EDITOR   preferred text editor.